Edictum

 1. Agent decides to call delete_records.

-The adapter intercepts the call and builds a ToolEnvelope.
+The adapter intercepts the call and builds a ToolCall.

 2. Edictum evaluates preconditions.

-The pipeline finds a matching contract with effect: approve.
-Instead of denying immediately, it returns PreDecision with action: "pending_approval".
+The pipeline finds a matching rule with action: ask.
+Instead of blocking immediately, it returns PreDecision with action: "pending_approval".

 3. The pipeline requests human approval.

-The approval is routed through Edictum Console, which delivers it to a human reviewer via one of its notification channels (Slack, email, or the console dashboard).
+The approval is routed through Edictum Control Plane, which delivers it to a human reviewer via Telegram, Slack, Discord, or webhook.
+Telegram is the only interactive channel today; the others send a notification that links back to the hosted control plane.
 A CALL_APPROVAL_REQUESTED audit event is emitted.
 The pipeline blocks until a decision arrives or the timeout expires.

 4a.
 If approved: The tool executes normally.
 A CALL_APPROVAL_GRANTED audit event is emitted and on_allow fires.

 4b.
-If denied: EdictumDenied is raised.
-A CALL_APPROVAL_DENIED audit event is emitted and on_deny fires.
+If blocked: EdictumDenied is raised.
+A CALL_APPROVAL_DENIED audit event is emitted and on_block fires.

 4c.
-If timeout: The timeout_effect determines the outcome.
-Default is deny (raises EdictumDenied).
+If timeout: The timeout_action determines the outcome.
+Default is block (raises EdictumDenied).
 A CALL_APPROVAL_TIMEOUT audit event is emitted.

 An Allowed Call: Step by Step